denten-courses/narrative/README.md

 - "[From small stories to networked narrative: The evolution of personal narratives in Facebook status updates][1002]" by Ruth Page, Richard Harper, and Maximiliane Frobenius in *Narrative Inquiry*, Volume 23, Issue 1, Jan 2013, p.
 192 - 213.
+- Selections from *The Art of Failure: An Essay on the Pain of Playing Video Games* (2013) by Jesper Juul.

 Explore: "[Web-Work Plot Structure][1004]", by Willard E. Hawkins with Harry Stephen Keeler (*The Student-Writer*, June-August, 1917).